How to Know When You Need New Brake Pads?

 - Brake squealing is an indication of brake pad wear.

-- Metal grinding can be heard when brake pads have worn too thin, and there is hardly any pad left, if any at all.
+- Metal grinding can be heard when brake pads have worn too thin, and hardly any pad is left, if any at all.

 - Vibration due to uneven brake pad or rotor wear could be due to several issues, including improper installation, problems with the brake caliper, and contaminated brake pads.